Please note that visiting is restricted to two visitors per patient at one time, from a maximum of six people nominated

 Our response to Covid-19

 As we respond to the changing progression of the pandemic, our services, fundraising activities, and retail activities all continue to make adjustments to ensure we are able to offer the best possible care to our patients and their families.

 - We will collect basic contact details for all visitors to support Test and Protect contact tracing.
 The Privacy Notice regarding this data collection can be downloaded from the bottom of this page.

-- Our Day Therapy Unit has been exploring new ways to engage with patients online and looking at how use of new technology can support their transition from an Inverness-based Day Service to a Highland-wide Community Support Team.
+- Our Day Therapy Unit has been exploring new ways to engage with patients online and looking at how use of new technology can support their transition from an Inverness-based Day Service to a Highland-wide Rehabilitation and Wellbeing Team.
 The team are now undertaking home visits following risk assessment, offering group work via Zoom, and lending IT equipment to enable inclusion.
 We are also hosting some outpatient visits to the Hospice.
 You can read more here.

-- Our bereavement services for adult and children continue to provide therapeutic support and counselling via Zoom or telephone.
+- Our bereavement services for adult and children continue to provide therapeutic support and counselling via Zoom or telephone and are opening up the opportunity for face-to-face support sessions.

-- All fundraising events involving bringing people together have been cancelled or postponed.
-We are introducing a number of virtual events to replace our normal calendar.
+- Fundraising events involving bringing people together have still not returned.
+We have introduced a number of virtual events to replace our normal calendar.

 - Revised dates for fundraising events are available here or on our Facebook page.